ahmedriza/nvim-configuration/README.md

 zz: make current line centre.
 zt: move current line to top.

-Ctrl-O: jump back after going to a declaration
+Ctrl-o: jump back after going to a declaration
+Ctrl-i: reverse of Ctrl-o, i.e. jump to where we were

 # Notes